persalys/persalys/python/doc/user_manual/graphical_interface/data_analysis/user_manual_data_analysis.rst

 - The **Dependence** tab displays the `Spearman's matrix <http://openturns.github.io/openturns/latest/theory/data_analysis/spearman_coefficient.html>`_ estimate.

     - The cells are colored according to the value of the Spearman's coefficient.
-    - Its context menu allows to export the table in a CSV file or as a PNG image.
+    - Its context menu allows one to export the table in a CSV file or as a PNG image.
     - Select cells and Press Ctrl+C to copy values in the clipboard

   .. image:: /user_manual/graphical_interface/deterministic_analysis/doe_dependence.png